ManoswitaChatterjee/hospital-dashboard/README.md

   "Date of Admission" and "Discharge Date" to Date "Billing Amount" to Decimal Number

-2. **Capitalized Each Word -** For the column "Name", the data was as follows
+2. **Capitalized Each Word -** For the column "Name", the data was as follows.

 ![Screenshot_23](https://github.com/user-attachments/assets/79925f66-9112-4600-b1ee-5e5be1c08f29)

 This was corrected with proper First Name and Last name capitalization

 ![Screenshot_27](https://github.com/user-attachments/assets/73e70a7e-7cd2-4e23-979f-10ee8444fba4)

 4. **Added Custom -** Created a new column in the data called "Hospitalization Duration (days)" to calculate the total number of days a patient is hospitalized.
 It is calculated as adifference of "Date of Admission" and "Discharge Date" columns.